 Basically, a high tunnel is a poor man’s greenhouse made of bent galvanized metal pipe or more often PVC pipe.
 The pipes form the ribs or the frame over which a layer of UV resistant greenhouse plastic is stretched.
-The pipes that form this bowed shape fit into larger diameter pipes that are driven 2-3 feet (.6 to .9 m.) into the ground to form a foundation.
+The pipes that form this bowed shape fit into larger diameter pipes that are driven 2 to 3 feet (61-91 cm.) into the ground to form a foundation.
 The entirety is bolted together.

 The greenhouse plastic or floating row cover can be attached with almost anything from aluminum channels and “wiggle wire” to used drip irrigation tape, whatever gets the job done and is within the budget.
 Gardening with solar tunnels can be as inexpensive or as pricey as you want it to be.

 The solar tunnel is not heated as a greenhouse would be and temperature is adjusted by rolling up the plastic or bringing it down.

 Benefits of Using High Tunnels

 Solar tunnels are usually at least 3 feet (1 m.) in height and often much larger.
 This gives the added advantage over a cold frame of the ability to grow more produce per square foot (.1 sq. m.) and allows the gardener easy access to the structure.
 Some solar tunnels are so large that there is ample room to use a garden tiller or even a small tractor.

 Plants grown using solar tunnel gardening are also less prone to pests, hence a reduction in the necessity for pesticides.